 Tom Forrestall was inspired by a range of figurative painters, including the early iconographers of Christian Orthodoxy, the Dutch Masters and one of the most admired Italian painters of the twentieth century, Giorgio Morandi.
 Tom Forrestall chooses unconventional shapes for his egg temperas while he rejects the more familiar rectangle.
 These “shaped paintings" begin their journey as quick sketches, simple outlines in Tom Forrestall's sketchbook, which are fabricated into panels by a local artisan.
 The panel for one of Tom Forrestall's paintings titled, "Fisherman's Dogs", sat for 40 years in the artist's studio until the concept for this painting came to fruition with the composition of four dogs gazing outwards into the open sea.

 Tom Forrestall's work is held by some of the most prestigious collections around the world including The National Gallery of Canada.
 The Governor General of Canada described Tom Forrestall's contribution to the arts: "Known throughout the Halifax-Dartmouth area as a generous donor of his time and great talents to many worthwhile projects, [Forrestall] is celebrated across the country as the artist credited with capturing the Maritime soul in his paintings."
 Tom Forrestall's recent art project is the transformation of his 1980 Mercedes-Benz 300SD into a transportable work of art in collaboration with Mercedes-Benz Canada.
-The Mercedes-Benz Art Car will go on tour beginning at the Beaverbrook Art Gallery from March 5 until April 19, 2015.

 The National Gallery of Canada; Art Gallery of Nova Scotia; Beaverbrook Art Gallery; Owens Art Gallery; Dalhousie Art Gallery; Art Gallery of Ontario; Art Gallery of Mississauga; Art Gallery of Hamilton; Art Gallery of Windsor; Winnipeg Art Gallery; MacKenzie Art Gallery; University of Lethbridge Art Gallery; National Gallery of Hungary; Musee d'art contemporain; Canada Council Art Bank; Rideau Hall; National Capital Commission; The Senate of Canada; Nova Scotia Legislature; New Brunswick Legislature; Mount St. Vincent University; King's College; Mount Allison University; Acadia University; University of New Brunswick; Concordia University; Memorial University; Confederation Center; New Brunswick Museum; CFB Halifax Officers' Mess; Peerless Carpet Corporation; Royal Bank of Canada; Bank of Nova Scotia; Bank of Montreal; Esso Resources; Irving Oil; McCain Foods; Readers Digest; The Ondaatje Corporation; Toronto City Hall; The Pasha of Marrakesh; Empire Corporation; Dominion Foundries; K & D Industries; Newfoundland Corporation; Public Works Canada; Atlantic School of Theology; Via Rail; Archdiocese of Halifax; Sun life Insurance; Mitsui Corporation; Midland Walwyn Capital; RCMP; IWK Health Centre; John F. Kennedy Library; Pierre Elliott Trudeau